cdpalmer/sideProjectSummary/README.md

 ### Swift

-#### Blackjack Ninja
+#### Lumber Blackjack

-Current work in progress.  iOS game that trains you to learn to play Basic Strategy.
+Designed, coded, and deployed an iOS game that trains you to learn to play Basic Strategy.
-Instead of the flash-card style that most apps use, you play a game that incrementally teaches you different parts of Basic Strategy.
-Just imagine a mix between Super Mario Brothers, Guitar Hero, Zelda, and Blackjack.
-Stay tuned
+Instead of the flash-card style that most apps use, you play a game that incrementally teaches you different parts of Blackjack Basic Strategy.

 ### Rails